 TJ resides in Haughton, LA with his wife Meagan.

-Thaddius Markray begins his second season as an assistant coach at Bossier Parish Community College.
+Thaddius Markray begins his third season as an assistant coach at Bossier Parish Community College.

 Coach Markray is a native of Springhill, LA where he graduated from Springhill High School.
 During his high school career as the Lumberjack’s 3rd baseman Markray received All-District and All-American honors in 1996 and 1997.